 Take the Thornton Lakes Trail for about 5 miles (see the Getting There section on the main page) to the outlet of the lower lake.
-Follow the boot path around the north side of the lower lake, cross the stream between it and the middle lake, and continue on to the slopes immediately above the northeast side of the middle lake.
-Find a thin climber's path up through the steep heather on the left side of the ravine/gully that leads up from the northwest side of the middle lake.
+Follow the boot path around the west side of the lower lake, cross the stream between it and the middle lake, and continue on to the slopes immediately above the northeast side of the middle lake.
+Find a thin climber's path up through the steep heather on the right side of the ravine/gully that leads up from the northwest side of the middle lake.
+(Note: this climber's path can actually be seen in satellite photos.
+See here.)
 Find a nice camp at the saddle (on the left as you make the final steps to the saddle proper).
 It is about 1.5 miles from the lower lake outlet to this saddle but it will feel like 3 miles.
 The faint trail up to the saddle traverses steep heather.
 This heather would be hazardous if wet.
 Plan appropriately.
 Crampons?
 Unless global warming continues, there is a small but permanent snowpatch right there at the camp.
 To obtain liquid water, you can descend the snowfield (icy in late season) north of the saddle to its base.
 A small stream emanates from the snowfield.
 This stream is left of the prominent hump at the base of the snowfield.

 The route steepens considerably here.
 In fact, from below, one wonders just how the climb can be as easy as 5.6.
 From the vicinity of the notch at the base of the ridge, the ridge looks downright frightening.
 But, as is often the case, the closer you get to a rock face the less intimidating it looks.
 Features appear that were unseen from afar.